 Now, this isn’t just a blog on my experience with Bylands and my planters … I thought it would be super helpful for anyone wanting to brighten up their outdoor space to get some tips from the pros when it comes to getting the most out of your planters!
 Sooooo, without further adieu, below are FIVE fantastic tips from the Bylands team!!

 PS.
 They also ship their product to Garden Centres across Western Canada so make sure to call and ask for their product at your local Garden Centre!
 You can also check out their Instagram for tips, inspiration, and ideas!

 Okay, here we go!

 Tip #1: Picking the Plants

 When selecting your plants, consider where you are putting your planter as some plants are better in shade, part shade/sun, or direct sun (the plant’s label will tell you).
 Outside of that, really anything goes but landscape experts often recommend starting with a tall upright plant (like a grass or canna lily), adding some medium-height plants that stand out (like daises, petunias, or coleus) and then adding a few trailing plants (like ivy, potato vine, or bacopa) for the right balance.
 Veggies and herbs can grow well in planters, if you’re looking for fashion and function.

 Tip #2: Prepping the Planter

 You can pretty much plant into anything as long as it has proper water drainage.
 If you have a large pot, fill the bottom third with drainage material like pebbles, shipping “popcorn” or aluminum cans.
 They will help take up some space, so you will require less soil, improve drainage and also reduce the weight if you choose a lighter material.
 If the planter you buy doesn’t have drainage holes at the bottom, you want to make some so water can escape.
-To avoid staining of your deck or patio by leaking water, put a saucer underneath your planter.
+To avoid staining your deck or patio from leaking water, put a saucer underneath your planter.

 Tip #3: Selecting the Soil